Bring on the (Real) Detectives

 Paragraph 1: A dark, moonlit night blanketed in swirling fog.
 A heavily set man walks alone down a street.
 Glancing furtively, he pulls the collar of his coat around his neck and lowers the brim of his hat.
 Is he being followed, or is he confusing the noise of his shoes against the pavement with the footsteps of a stranger?

 Paragraph 2: He arrives home.
 The sigh of relief as he closes the door is palpable.
 He removes his hat and runs the back of his hand across his forehead.
-There’s not enough time to plan the next move, but he must plough on regardless.
+There is not enough time to plan the next move, but he must plough on regardless.
 His life depends on it.

 There you have it…the outline to the opening chapter of a murder mystery with enough cliches to sink a ship.
 Who was the killer?
 What was their motive?
 Will he/she/they strike again?
 It’s hard to say as this was a spur of the moment concoction, although the investigating officer will almost certainly have a lengthy list of suspects to work through.